Media Psychology

 • Those working at nonprofits or in fundraising

-These professions, among others, may illustrate the potential relevance of media psychology in a wide range of contexts.
+These professions, among others, may illustrate the potential relevance of psychology, media, and other factors in a wide range of contexts.

-Understanding how the media can drive behavior, reactions, and emotions may also be relevant to mental health.
-The rapid advancement of technologies like social media, generative AI, and virtual reality may require ongoing research to understand their impacts on well-being.
+Understanding how the media can drive behavior, reactions, and emotions may also be relevant to psychological health.
+The rapid advancement of media technologies like social media, generative AI, and virtual reality may require ongoing research to understand their impacts on well-being.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.